MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 ## Title and logo

+Makers can modify their site's title and update or remove the site logo.
+If a logo is selected for use, makers can provide alternative text to make their site more accessible to users.

-To edit the site's title, enter your text in the text box under the **Site title label**.
+- To edit the site's title, enter your text in the text box under the **Site title label**.

-Select the **Upload image** button under the **Site logo label** and follow the prompts to add the image of your choice.
-Use the text box under the **Alt text label** to provide alternative text for your site logo.
+- Select the **Upload image** button under the **Site logo label** and follow the prompts to add the image of your choice.
+- Use the text box under the **Alt text label** to provide alternative text for your site logo.

 :::image type="content" source="media/edit-header/edit-site-header.png" alt-text="Title and logo options inside the Edit site header pop-up window.":::